erikjanwestendorp/UmbracoDocs/10/umbraco-cms/reference/routing/request-pipeline/outbound-pipeline.md

 ![Backoffice + production domains only](images/backoffice-see-prod.png)

 NB: it's not a 1-1 mapping, but a grouping.
 Multiple Urls can be added to a group.
-Think multilingual production and staging variations, and in the example above, if an editor logged in to the backoffice via the production URL, eg umbraco-v8.localtest.me/umbraco - they would see the umbraco-v8-backoffice.localtest.me domain listed.
+Think multilingual production and staging variations, and in the example above, if an editor logged in to the backoffice via the production URL, for example umbraco-v8.localtest.me/umbraco - they would see the umbraco-v8-backoffice.localtest.me domain listed.

 #### Grouping the groupings - BindSites